 (3) Institutional and Market Infrastructure: Standards in these areas have been developed by various institutions, including the World Bank:

-Participation in the standards and codes initiative through the request for ROSCs is voluntary, and the publication of the ROSCs is voluntary, but presumed.
-As of end-February 2013, most of the IMF’s 188 member countries had completed one or more ROSC modules.
+Participation in the standards and codes initiative through a request for ROSCs and FTAs voluntary, and the publication of the ROSCs and FTAs is also voluntary, but presumed.
+As of end-August 2013, most of the IMF’s 188 member countries had completed one or more ROSC modules.
 A total of 1,276 ROSCs have been produced, of which about 63 percent were published.